Updated November 2017

 Hiking up-canyon in the Hoka One One Tor Summit.
 This shoe is surprisingly lightweight for the size of it, and felt supportive enough to hike in with a pack.

 We did a variety of tests to determine water resistance, including splashing around in streams and also a 10 minute bucket test with 3 inches of water in it.
-We tested mostly fully waterproof versions, but also included two popular non-waterproof models, the Keen Voyageur
+Most of the models that we tested were waterproof versions, but we also included two popular non-waterproof models, the Keen Voyageur

 and Merrell Moab 2 Ventilator